weblyzard/nilsimsa/README.md

 ## Nilsimsa for Java

-This library provides functions to compute and compare the Nilsimsa string similaritystring similarity  hash for a given string.
+Nilsimsa is a hashing function which belongs to the family of locality sensitive hashes (LSH).
+This library provides functions to compute and compare the Nilsimsa string similarity hash for a given string.

 The code is a port of the Python Nilsimsa implementation by Michael Itz to the Java language: http://code.google.com/p/py-nilsimsa.